cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 	// ...
 }
 ```

+> The `PriorityMempool[T MempoolTx]` implementation will support Options such as
+> limiting the mempool size by a fixed number of bytes.

 Previous discussions<sup>1</sup> have come to the agreement that Tendermint will
 perform a request to the application, via `PrepareProposalRequest`, with a certain